Airbnb vs Hostinger: Physical vs Digital Hosting

 Appeal to the Right Audience

-Do all people who come to Hostinger for a web hosting plan have the Airbnb app on their phones?
+Do all people who come to Hostinger for a website hosting solution have the Airbnb app on their phones?
 Maybe.
 Do people that host their apartments and offer them to travelers through Airbnb need a website?
 Perhaps.
 What’s the audience of each company?

 Airbnb has over 150 million worldwide users and 4 million hosts with listings from over 100,000 cities.
 With an average of 6 guests checking into an Airbnb listing every second, you can get a sense of the power and momentum the company has acquired over the years.
 People between the ages of 25 and 44 comprise 59% of all Airbnb users.
 However, the fastest-growing age group among Airbnb hosts is seniors.